The Surgical Technology program provides training for students to assist the surgeon in the operating room environment.

 Students selected for the Surgical Technology program will be required to provide all required information for programs with a clinical component.
 Students in a program with a clinical component are required to pay an additional clinical fee (as listed on the BPCC website www.bpcc.edu) in addition to regular tuition.
 Program students must be available for lecture and clinical training Monday through Friday.

-Students must test out of READ 099 , into ENGL 101 , and into MATH 098 as documented by ACT, placement tests, or course completion prior to beginning the program classes.
-During the last semester of enrollment in the program, each student is required to take the National Board of Surgical Technology and Surgical Assisting (NBSTSA) examination (CST).
+During the last semester of enrollment in the program, each student is required to take the National Board of Surgical Technology and Surgical Assisting (NBSTSA) examination.
+(CST)

-Required Courses for Technical Diploma in Surgical Technology:
+Required Courses for Associate of Applied Science in Surgical Technology: